NoxNoscope/coub_finder/README.md

 # coub_finder
-a coub audio downloader with gui
+a coub audio and video downloader with gui

-# requirements
-pyqt5

-this code is from this person (its in main/recurces/lib_thingy/coub_dl.py) https://github.com/steam3d/coub-dl
+# plans for the future
+stitch audio and video together song identifier more/better themes